-What are the requirements for Schengen Visa travel insurance?
+What are the requirements for Schengen Visa insurance?

 For longer visits to work or study in a Schengen country, you will need medical insurance for the duration of your stay - however long that might be.

-What are the requirements of medical insurance for a multiple entry Schengen Visa?
+What are the Schengen visa insurance requirements for a multiple entry Schengen Visa?

 Applicants for a visa for more than two entries (multiple entries) need to prove they are in possession of valid travel medical insurance covering the period of just their first intended visit to receive their visa.
 However, it is highly recommended that you obtain insurance covering you for all your planned trips - as you will need to sign a document stating you understand you need insurance for future trips too.
 AXA does provide specialist coverage for those who travel frequently to Europe - our Multi Trip insurance.